YOUR NEW PROSTHESIS

 When you return for your first fitting, your clinician will assess the fit of your prosthesis and analyses your gait.
 It is essential that your prosthesis is correctly aligned to ensure optimum comfort and function.
 You will then complete a trial period for several days to ensure that you are happy with your prosthesis.
 After completing this trial you return the prosthesis to OPS where it is fitted with a cosmetic cover.

 The external appearance of your prosthesis is a personal choice.
 Some clients prefer no cover with the components showing whilst others prefer a more life-like cosmetic cover.
 With either option, you have choices about the look of your prosthesis.
-Without a cosmesis,
+Without a cosmesis, clients who choose to have no cover on their prosthesis, have the option of customizing their socket.
+There is a wide range of patterns or designs that can be used to customize the look of your socket.

-clients who prefer a cover, start with a soft foam base that is shaped as closely as possible to their sound leg.
+With a cosmesis, clients who prefer a cover, start with a soft foam base that is shaped as closely as possible to their sound leg.
 Clients may then choose one of the following covers to be placed over the soft foam.

-• flesh colored stocking
+- flesh colored stocking

-• standard skin
+- standard skin

-• standard silicone cover
+- standard silicone cover

-• highly customized silicone cover
+- highly customized silicone cover

 The highly customized silicone cover is extremely life-like and includes remarkable details such as hair and finger/toe nails.
 The advantage of these covers is their realistic appearance.
 The disadvantage is that they are heavy, quite fragile and can be damaged easily.
 Custom silicone cosmetic covers are also expensive.
 More recently, we have seen the availability of 3D printed cosmetic covers such as those provided by UNYQ or ALLELES.